Featheredge fencing overview

 Each featheredge board is sawn from 22mm planks to provide a taper across their width typically from 14mm at the thicker edge down to about 5mm.
 The boards are usually 125mm or 150mm wide and pressure treated with green Tanalith E preservative.

-Featheredge boards are supplied as unspecified softwood, they could be spruce, douglas fir or larch.
-Colours can therefore vary from pack to pack, even sometimes within packs but this generally tones down considerably after a few weeks.
+Because featheredge boards are supplied as unspecified softwood, they could be spruce, douglas fir or larch.
+Therefore colours can initially vary from pack to pack, even sometimes within packs but this generally tones down considerably after a few weeks.
 There may be traces of green on featheredge fence slats, this is quite normal and normally occurs where knots or sap in the timber have a small residue of preservative.

 All our sawn boards can be stained, usually shades of brown or green, to put extra colour into the garden.
 Because of the absorbent nature of sawn timber you would be advised to use a stain that is formulated for sawn rather than planed timber.
 We supply a suitable Ronseal product which is available in six different shades